snapshot-labs/score-api/STRATEGIES.md

 ### Test

 - The strategy should take less than 10 seconds to resolve.
 - The strategy should work with 500 addresses.
-[Here is a list of addresses.](https://github.com/labs/score/blob/master/test/strategies/unit/addresses.json)

 ### Recommended